-- any breach of the director's duty of loyalty to us and our stockholders; - acts or omissions not in good faith or which involve intentional misconduct or knowing violations of the law; - any transaction from which the director derived an improper personal benefit; or - any matter in respect of which the director would be liable under Section 174 of the Delaware General Corporation Law.

-These provisions may discourage stockholders' actions against directors.
-Directors' personal liability for violating the federal securities laws is not limited or otherwise affected.
-In addition, these provisions do not affect the ability of stockholders to obtain injunctive or other equitable relief from the courts with respect to a transaction involving gross negligence on the part of a director.

-Our charter provides that we shall indemnify to the fullest extent permitted under and in accordance with Delaware law any person who was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative by reason of the fact that he or she

-- is or was our director or officer, or - is or was serving at our request as a director, officer or trustee of or in any other capacity with another corporation, partnership, joint venture, trust or other enterprise.
+П any breach of the director's duty of loyalty to us and our stockholders; acts or omissions not in good faith or which involve intentional misconduct or knowing violations of the law; any transaction from which the director derived an improper personal benefit; or any matter in respect of which the director would be liable under Section 174 of the Delaware General Corporation Law. secu injun ese provisions may discourage stockholders' actions against directors.
+Directors' personal liability for violating the urities laws is not limited or otherwise affected.
+In addition, these provisions do not affect the ability of stockholders to active or other equitable relief from the courts with respect to a transaction involving gross negligence on the part of a • who charter provides that we shall indemnify to the fullest extent permitted under and in accordance with Delaware law any was or is a party or is threatened to be made a party to any threatened, pending or completed action, suit or proceeding, il, criminal, administrative or investigative by reason of the fact that he or she is or was serving at our request as a director, officer or trustee of or in any other capacity with another corporation, is or was our director or officer, or partnership, joint venture, trust or other enterprise.